 The butterfly bush is very similar to butterfly weed but has purple blooms that look similar to the blooms of a lilac bush.
 Be careful when planting either one of these—they are both prolific growers and spread easily.

 This is another perennial flower sure to attract both butterflies and hummingbirds to your garden.
 The leafy blooms are purple and the center of the flower has a large cone-shaped head.
 The purple petals fall away from the head, almost as if they are getting ready to launch the cone into the sky.
 The seeds drop off in the fall and replant themselves year after year.

-Because the cone flower can get up to five feet tall, it's best to plant them in the back of the garden.
+Because the cone flower can grow up to 5 feet tall, it's best to plant them in the back of the garden.
 If you don't cut the heads off in the fall and before they go to seed, your garden will be overrun with them.
 They can be found at most nurseries and should be planted and well adapted to your garden before it's time for them to bloom.
 The biggest reason for this is simply because their height at full growth makes them hard to handle.
-However, they can easily be transplanted.
+They can, however, easily be transplanted.
 Just dig them up before they flower and move them to other areas of the yard.

 They are drought-tolerant, love the sun, and can be grown as far north as zone 3.
 They also do well in windy areas, despite their height.
 Another great thing about purple cone flower is that they make for a great centerpiece as freshly cut flowers.

 Believe it or not, chives also attract butterflies—at least, the flower of the plant does.
 Chives start growing very early in the season, even if there is snow on the ground.
 Their spiky tendrils produce a round lilac-colored blossom that lasts for a couple of weeks.
 Here again, be sure to cut off the heads of the plants before they go to seed, or you will have chives all over the place as they easily seed themselves while the mother plant grows bigger year after year.